axllent/silverstripe-meta-editor/docs/en/Configuration.md

     /// custom code
 }
 ```
-Note: this function is only callen when editing a published page.
+Note: this function is only called when editing a published page.